codylewis/codylewis-net/content/posts/2019/03/from-japan-to-the-midwest-my-career-journey-so-far.md

 Fast-forward to a year later and it was time for the application to expand yet again.
 Patient and doctor visits through video conferencing.
 A daunting task at this stage in my career.

 While the most challenging, it also proved to be the most rewarding.
 I was working with new technologies (WebRTC for the video feed) and integrating external services (Pusher for the chat application).
-This project was both my growing edge and the bleeding edge of technology at the time -- a double-edged sword.
+This project was both my growing edge and the bleeding edge of technology at the time -- a double-edged sword[^3].
 Our releases coincided with Safari updates on Apple devices, a first-time restriction for me.

 ## I Met a Girl